ariga/entcache/README.md

-However, Ent provides a unique approach for resolving such queries(read more in [Ent website](https://entgo.io/docs/tutorial-todo-gql-field-collection)) and therefore, only 3 queries will be executed in such case.
+However, Ent provides a unique approach for resolving such queries(read more in [Ent website](https://entgo.io/docs/tutorial-todo-gql-field-collection)) and therefore, only 3 queries will be executed in this case.
 1 for getting N users, 1 for getting the todo items of **all** users, and 1 query for getting the owners of **all** todo items.

 With `entcache`, the number of queries may be reduced to 2, as the first and last queries are identical (see